Brand Protection

 ruaThe email address (preceded by mailto:) to which DMARC reports should be sent.

-3. From the management console of your domain host, locate the place where you can update the DNS record.
-Enter the name of your DMARC TXT record as “dmarc” followed by a period and your domain name.
+3. From the domain host management console, locate the place where the DNS record can be updated.
+Enter the name of the organization’s DMARC TXT record as “dmarc” followed by a period and the organization’s domain name.
 Some hosts will automatically append the domain name.
 Upload the record and save the changes.
+Repeat this process for each domain.

 Subscribe to Cyber Resilience Insights for more articles like these